-In addition to a uniform, fortified, alfalfa-based pelleted diet, loose alfalfa hay provides added vital nutrients and fiber for tooth wear in the daily diet of young rabbits.
-Though alfalfa is a good base, it is equally important for them to have access to a variety of grass hays (Western Timothy, Oat Hay, Orchard Grass, Botanical, etc).
-Eating a variety of hays adds nutritional enrichment for young herbivores and will make for a much smoother transition to a grass hay-exclusive diet when your rabbit reaches adulthood and their growth demands begin to slow.
+We also recommend offering young rabbits unlimited amounts of alfalfa and other grass hays such as western timothy and orchard grass to provide essential fiber, protein, and calcium.
+Eating a variety of hays adds nutritional enrichment for young rabbits and will make for a much smoother transition to a grass hay-exclusive diet when your pet reaches adulthood and their growth demands begin to slow.
 Offering a variety of grass-hays will also increase exposure to different tastes and textures which will help limit picky eating down the road.

 It is important to ensure your young friend has a large, safe area in which to live and play.
 Young rabbits are especially curious and active, and they need plenty of time outside of an enclosure to stretch their legs and help build strong, healthy muscles and bones.
 Since rabbits are often quite simple to potty train, many rabbit parents allow their furry friends free roam of their home for at least a few hours each day.
-If you opt to allow your bunny to roam freely, it is essential to make sure your house is completely “bunny proofed” before allowing them to do so.
+If you opt to allow your bunny to roam freely, it is essential to make sure your house is completely “bunny-proofed” before allowing them to do so.

 Providing a controlled amount of high-quality, grass hay-based fortified pelleted food is a great way to ensure your little one is getting all of their nutritional needs met.
 Though we encourage feeding an unlimited volume of pellets to young rabbits, it is essential to feed adults a measured volume daily based upon their ideal weight and body condition.
 This will help ensure your friend gets those nutrients they need but will help limit the risk of obesity.

-In addition to a fortified, high-quality adult pelleted diet, it is essential to provide your rabbit with a wide variety of free choice grass hays.
+In addition to a fortified, high-quality adult pelleted diet, it is essential to provide your rabbit with a wide variety of free-choice grass hays.
 Nutritionally, all of Oxbow’s grass-hay varieties (Western Timothy, Oat, Orchard, Organic Meadow Hay, and Botanical) are nearly identical and provide your companion with essential fiber to keep their delicate gastrointestinal system running smoothly and their constantly growing teeth worn down to a healthy level.

 Once rabbits hit adulthood, they tend to slow down and may even gain a propensity for laziness, so it is important that they are consistently encouraged and provided opportunities to run, jump, and explore.
 Allowing rabbits time to stretch their legs and feed their natural curiosity provides them with a healthy dose of physical and mental enrichment.
 Be aware, however, that rabbits can become bored when exposed to the same environment day after day.

 While rabbits are all unique individuals, they generally ease into their “golden years” starting around 5 years of age.
 When it comes to our senior bun friends, feeding suggestions should truly be focused on the individual pet’s overall condition and observed health concerns.
 It is always smart to include your veterinarian in this discussion, as they will be able to provide useful feedback in determining the overall nutritional profile that best suits your little one’s needs.

 The gradual addition of young rabbit pellets to his existing adult rabbit pellets (up to and not exceeding a 50/50 ratio) while feeding loose grass-hay varieties.
 This should be done slowly, over the course of a few weeks.

-- Keeping them on an adult formula and supplementing with loose alfalfa hay.
+Keeping them on an adult formula and supplementing with loose alfalfa hay.

-- In some cases, a combination of the above may be used, or your veterinarian may suggest the inclusion of other calorie sources, like Critical Care – Herbivore.
+In some cases, a combination of the above may be used, or your veterinarian may suggest the inclusion of other calorie sources, like Critical Care – Herbivore.

 The addition of alfalfa will provide your bunny with a tasty snack that happens to include a caloric boost as well as additional protein and calcium to help maintain muscle mass and bone health.